xoxzo/blog.xoxzo.com/content/Engineering/verify-spf-using-pyspf-module-en.md

 Date: 2012-12-03 06:34
 Lang: en
 Author: Kamal Mustafa
-Category: Engineering, Python
+Category: Engineering
-Tags: dns, email, spf
+Tags: dns, email, spf, python, authentication
 Slug: verify-spf-using-pyspf-module
 Summary: Short introduction to using pyspf to verify SPF records

-We deals with email a lot and one thing with handling email is to verify where it come from.
-We must make sure when we receive email from someone@gmail.com, it really was sent from gmail.com server, not from someone else email server.
+We deal with email a lot and one thing with handling email is to verify where it came from.
+We must make sure when we receive email from someone@gmail.com, it really was sent from gmail.com server, not from someone else's email server.
 [SPF or Sender Policy Framework](https://en.wikipedia.org/wiki/Sender_Policy_Framework) is what being used for that.
 For all our apps, we used `libspf` which we wrapped into a convenience python extension that can be used across projects.
 As time goes by, we want to start depreciating all our C code and move everything (hopefully) to Python.

 There's a Python module called `pyspf`.
-It look like what we're looking for although the documentation seem to suggest that it part of bigger module called `pymilter`.
+It looks like what we're looking for although the documentation seems to suggest that it part of bigger module called `pymilter`.
 I can't find any documentation showing how to use only the SPF checking utility (if it has one) and after digging through the [source code](http://pymilter.cvs.sourceforge.net/viewvc/pymilter/pyspf/spf.py?view=markup),